 Apart from that, corrupt Windows Update Components are also responsible for the error.
 Also, if the installation of the app that you are facing problems with did not go through properly, there is a likelihood of encountering the problem.

-Since it could be any of these issues behind the Microsoft Store error 0x87e10bcf in Windows 11, we have listed the fix for each.
+Since it could be any of these issues behind the Microsoft Store error 0x87e10bcf in Windows, we have listed the fix for each.

 If you are able to identify the underlying cause, directly head to the relevant method and execute it.
 Otherwise, follow the steps below in the listed sequence to quickly and effectively eliminate the error.

-How do I fix error code 0x87e10bcf in Microsoft Store on Windows 11?
+How do I fix the 0x87e10bcf error in Microsoft Store?

 1. Run the Windows Store Apps troubleshooter

-- Follow the on-screen intructions and choose the appropriate response when promted, to complete the troubleshooting.
+5. Follow the on-screen instructions and choose the appropriate response when prompted, to complete the troubleshooting.

 - Press Windows + S to launch the Search menu, enter Windows Terminal in the text field at the top, and click on the relevant search result.